 In this context, and pursuant to General Assembly resolutions 73/195 and 73/326, the Economic and Social Commission for Asia and the Pacific (ESCAP) and the Regional United Nations Network on Migration for Asia and the Pacific are organizing the Asia-Pacific Regional Review of Implementation of the Global Compact for Safe, Orderly and Regular Migration.
 The intergovernmental meeting will be held virtually from 10 to 12 March 2021 in Bangkok, Thailand, with the option for Bangkok-based representatives to join in-person.

-Leading up to the Asia-Pacific Regional Review of Implementation of the Global Compact for Safe, Orderly and regular Migration, ESCAP and the United Nations Regional Network on Migration for Asia and the Pacific are briefing the Advisory Committee of Permanent Representatives and other Representatives Designated by Members of the Commission (ACPR) on a regular basis.
+Leading up to the Asia-Pacific Regional Review of Implementation of the Global Compact for Safe, Orderly and Regular Migration, ESCAP and the United Nations Regional Network on Migration for Asia and the Pacific are briefing the Advisory Committee of Permanent Representatives and other Representatives Designated by Members of the Commission (ACPR) on a regular basis.

-The following PowerPoint is available:
+The following presentations are available:

 ESCAP member States, relevant stakeholders, United Nations partners, international organizations and others are invited to submit side event concept notes by 17 February 2021 – Deadline has been extended to 25 February 2021.

 In preparation for the Asia-Pacific Regional Review of Implementation of the Global Compact for Safe, Orderly and Regular Migration, ESCAP and the Regional United Nations Network on Migration authored the Asia-Pacific Migration Report 2020.
 The report provides a baseline assessment of the implementation of the Global Compact for Migration in Asia and the Pacific.

 ESCAP, 2020.
 Asia-Pacific Migration Report 2020: Assessing Implementation of the Global Compact for Migration (ST/ESCAP/2801).